 For the optimal dump load power transfer, the value of the dump load resistor should be chosen so that it pulls the PV voltage down to the PV panel's rated maximum power point during full sun conditions.
 For 12V systems, the dump load circuit should be adjusted so that it activates at a PV voltage of around 15V.
 The dump load resistor should have a power rating that is greater than the PV panel's maximum output wattage rating.

 Keep in mind that tapping into the excess solar dump load power is much less important than getting your main solar battery charging system up and running reliably.
-Dump power is only available after the main battery becomes fully charged and when it is available, it comes in short pulses.
-The dump load controller provides a low-quality power source which is not very useful for running electronic devices.
-Dump load power is mainly suitable for heating air or warming the main battery compartment in cold climates.
-A warm battery will be able to store and release more energy than a cold battery.
+Dump power is only available after the main battery becomes fully charged.
+When dump power is available it comes in short pulses, making it unsuitable for running most electronic devices.
+Dump load power is mainly useful for heating air or warming the battery compartment in cold climates.
+A battery will be able to store and release more energy if it is kept warm.

 Back to FC's Solar Circuits page.